ReflectsLight/quran-json/README.md

 The "source code" is released under the [GPL](./LICENSE) license.
 <br>
-The content is copyrighted to the translators (named above).
+The content is copyrighted to the translators (listed above).